View on GitHub

 BasicCore.h enforces the selected OS macro (FO_WINDOWS, FO_LINUX, FO_MAC, FO_ANDROID, FO_IOS, or FO_WEB) and requires C++20.
 It also binds frequently used standard types into the engine namespace and declares core macros such as FO_EXPORT_FUNC, FO_KEEP_DATA_SYMBOL, and namespace helpers.

-Platform.h / .cpp owns host-specific helpers that are deliberately small: informational logging, thread names, executable path lookup, process id formatting, fork support where available, and dynamic module loading.
+Platform.h / .cpp owns host-specific helpers that are deliberately small: informational logging, thread names, executable path lookup, process id formatting, fork support where available, process memory usage, CPU usage snapshots, and dynamic module loading.
+Platform::GetCpuUsageSnapshot() returns cumulative per-core system counters plus the current process CPU time; callers compare two snapshots to compute percentages and keep any sampling/cache state outside the Platform layer.
 Platform-specific application/window/rendering behavior lives under Source/Frontend/, not here.

 Diagnostics and failure handling